Ketan-Karki/sre-student-api/README.md

 # Student API

-## SRE Bootcamp - CI/CD and GitOps Implementation
+## SRE Bootcamp - CI/CD, GitOps, and Monitoring Implementation

-This repository contains a Student API application with complete CI/CD pipeline and GitOps implementation using ArgoCD.
+This repository contains a Student API application with complete CI/CD pipeline, GitOps implementation using ArgoCD, and comprehensive monitoring using both RED and USE Methods.

 ## Application Components

-- REST API for managing student records
+- REST API for managing student records built with Go and Gin framework
 - PostgreSQL database for persistent storage
-- Kubernetes deployment configurations
+- Kubernetes deployment configurations with resource management
-- Helm charts for deployment
+- Helm charts for deployment across multiple environments
-- ArgoCD configuration for GitOps
+- ArgoCD configuration for GitOps-based continuous deployment
+- Comprehensive monitoring using both RED and USE Methods
+- CI/CD pipeline with GitHub Actions

 ## Purpose of the Repository